 What is Patch Management?

 Patch management is the process of making small changes to the code of various programs or software applications to fix known vulnerabilities and bugs that open users up to risk.
 As an MSP, you should be aware of what software updates or patches are available, and have a process in place for downloading these patches, deploying them for the relevant clients and the right specific machines, and checking that they have been installed and updated correctly.
-For example, certain patches will be incompatible with specific operating systems or applications, so will need their own process in place, or a discussion with the client in question.

 The Truth Is, Patch Management is Getting Harder

 The scope of this issue is only getting larger.
 Today, organizations are not only using more applications than ever before, but the organizational landscape is getting more complicated.
 Traditionally, businesses may have all worked from a single office, all with the same type of machine.
 This is no longer the case, with the rise in BYOD (Bring Your Own Device), work from home and choice or remote-first policies, and even the fact that there is a more relaxed approach to allowing employees preference over their equipment and software.

 On the other side of the attack surface, attackers are also getting smarter, automating elements of their attacks, and managing to hide under the radar for longer.
 Patching is one of the key vulnerabilities for today’s organizations, because businesses need to react to the information and shore up defenses quicker than the attacker can act upon the same intelligence themselves.
 After all, the bad guys have access to the same list of vulnerabilities as your business does.
 MSPs need to be lightning fast in closing any gaps, putting patches in place, and staying two steps ahead.
 However, in 2019 alone there were 12,000 CVE’s published, so it’s no wonder that Ponemon says the average time frame for patching is 102 days.

 What’s Under your Client’s Roof?
 Time for Network Discovery